Ahh so you want to Disable Windows Defender to install a crack for a software or game huh. Just kidding friends.

 And finally, you’ve Disabled Windows Defender.

-There’s more settings there such as ‘Cloud-Delivered Protection‘ and more but for what I think you’re doing I don’t think you’d need to disable them.
+There are more settings there such as ‘Cloud-Delivered Protection‘ and more but for what I think you’re doing I don’t think you’d need to disable them.

 Just don’t forget to re-enable the Defender but I’m sure Windows will give you a little reminder every now and then so that you won’t forget.

-If you’re just looking how to Add An Exclusion to the Windows Defender, don’t worry we got that at ComputeeZA too, so hop on over to that post: How to Exclude Files From Windows Defender.
+If you’re just looking how to Add an Exclusion to the Windows Defender, don’t worry we got that at ComputeeZA too, so hop on over to that post: How to Exclude Files from Windows Defender.

 Hopefully I helped you somewhat friends!
 Feel free to explore ComputeeZA and take the time to comment if you want, maybe tell us what you’d like to see in a post and we’d try to our best to answer.